EricZinda/Perplexity/docs/devhowto/devhowtoPlurals.md

 Test 2 finds the following readings over the previous quantifier:
 - *All* `collective readings` (e.g. `Group 3`).
 In a collective reading like `Group 3`, there is only one value of `x3` (that happens to be a set > 1) and thus there is no distinction between "per `x3` value" and "across all `x3` values", so this test duplicates all collective groups from Test 1.
-- *Some* `cumulative readings` (e.g. `Group1` and `Group 5`).
-These are different ones than Test 1.
-Between the two tests, all cumulative readings are covered.
+- *All* `cumulative readings` (e.g. `Group1` and `Group 5`).
-- *Some (very small set of)* `distributive readings`.
+- *Some (tiny number of technically)* `distributive readings`.
 Namely, ones where each `x3` meets the determiner test *with the exact same values*.
 These will be duplicates of Test 1.

+Note that, if you limit test 2 to only groups that have exactly 1 unique `x3` assignment, then the only duplication that happens is the distributive one listed, with no loss of generality.

 After running through both Phase 1 and Phase 2 for each determiner, in order, the groups that remain represent all the collective, distributive and cumulative solutions, with some duplication.